 Best Stretches for Piriformis Syndrome

-Piriformis Syndrome can also be confused with a hamstring strain, since in many cases of proximal hamstring injuries, there is pain at the origin of the hamstrings muscle from the ishial tuberosity of the pelvis.
+Piriformis Syndrome can also be confused with a hamstring strain since in many cases of proximal hamstring injuries, there is pain at the origin of the hamstrings muscle from the ischial tuberosity of the pelvis and in the buttock.

-One of the best stretches for the Piriformis muscle is shown in the following video
+We’ve collected some of our favorite stretches for the Piriformis muscle in the following videos.